jebucaro/website-jonathanbucaro/content/blog/2025/create-knowledge-graph-from-text-with-gemini/index.md

 This is what made that initial discovery so compelling: sophisticated knowledge extraction became accessible through relatively straightforward code.

-> "The gap between data and wisdom is bridged by structure, not by volume".
+> "Data isn't information.
+Information, unlike data, is useful.
+While there's a gulf between data and information, there's a wide ocean between information and knowledge.
+What turns the gears in our brains isn't information, but ideas, inventions, and inspiration".
 >
-> Unknown
+> <a href="https://todayinsci.com/S/Stoll_Clifford/StollClifford-Quotations.htm" target="_blank" rel="nofollow">Clifford Stoll</a>

 LLMs don't just generate text, they can impose structure on chaos, turning massive text corpora into navigable knowledge networks.